Policies

 10th Tardy: Parents will receive a student attendance detention notice from the school by email.
 Students will receive a discipline referral to document the attendance pattern and be required to serve before-school detention.

 After 10 tardies, the number of tardies will be reset to zero and an attendance support plan will be created.
-Further repercussions will be explored for noncompliance of consequences which may result in a parent meeting with a truancy officer from Ottawa County or suspension.
+Further repercussions will be explored for noncompliance of consequences which may result in a parent meeting with a OAISD Attendance Officer or suspension.
 Thank you for the guidance you give as your child sets lifelong attendance habits.

 If you have any questions regarding attendance coding, please contact the main office.